UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 With HSA options, you have a low monthly premium, a high deductible, and the ability to have deductions for healthcare into a savings account.

 HSA plans are for Expanded Bronze and Silver tiers only.
-Bright Health’s Bronze 6850 HSA is around $300 a month, while Silver 3500 USA is $348.
+Bright Health’s Bronze 6850 HSA is around $300 monthly, while Silver 3500 USA is $348.

 Cheapest HMO/PPO/POS health insurance plans in Colorado

-Colorado residents have various Health Maintenance Organization (HMO) plans to choose from in the marketplace.
+Colorado residents have various Health Maintenance Organization (HMO) plans in the marketplace.
 The marketplace also has Preferred Provider Organization (PPO) and Point of Service (POS) plans.

 These plans differ in costs, referral needs, and networks.
 HMO plans only cover expenses for providers in-network and requires specialist referrals.